bytebase/api-example/data-security/README.md

 1. Database query and export access control.
 1. Dynamic data masking.

-You can expand this example to build a GitOps solution to configure all data security policies as code.
+You can expand this example to build a GitOps solution to codify all data security policies.

 # Fetch the access token